alicolville/meal-tracker/docs/external-apis.md

 ### What the user sees

-Once enabled, when searching their own meal collection, under the heading "Add a new meal to your collection" is a new button labelled "Search".
-Clicking this button allows your user to search FatSecrets.
+Once enabled, when a user searches their own meal collection, they will see a new button under the heading "Add a new meal to your collection" labelled "Search".
+Clicking this button opens the dialog for searching Fatsecrets.

 [![]({{ site.baseurl }}/assets/images/search-with-api.png)]({{ site.baseurl }}/assets/images/search-with-api.png)

+Search results are displayed in the dropdown box.
+Clicking on a meall will copy it to the user's meal collection.

 [![]({{ site.baseurl }}/assets/images/external-api.png)]({{ site.baseurl }}/assets/images/external-api.png)